-- During a single shutback event (see Figure 1.4 on page 1-9), the transmitter reduces the output power to 0 W, and remains in that state for 300 ms. This allows time for an arc or transient fault to clear.
-After 300 ms, the output power exponentially ramps up (to the last power set point or the current ALC value, whichever is lower. - After 30 s, the transmitter returns to full power under control of the normal ALC.
-When a shutback occurs, an accumulator value is set to a normalized value of 1.
+- During a single shutback event (see Figure 1.3), the transmitter reduces the output power to 0 W, and remains in that state for 100 ms. This allows time for an arc or transient fault to clear.
+After 100 ms, the output power exponentially ramps up (to the power set point or the power limit set by the exciter, whichever is lower). - After 30 s, the transmitter returns to full power under control of the normal ALC.
+When a shutback occurs, the cutback accumulator is set to a normalized value of 1.
 This value decays at a rate of 1/60 of a second (0.0167 s) so after 60 s, the accumulator value returns to 0 and the shutback event is no longer in memory.